What is your business actually worth to a buyer?

 Discovery Call

 30 minutes.
 I learn about your business, your timeline, and what you're building toward.
 I'll tell you what I see and what I'd prioritize.
-No pitch — just an honest conversation about where you are and whether there's a fit.
+No pitch — just an honest conversation about whether there's a fit.

 Valuation Reality Check

 We look at your business through a buyer's eyes.
 What would they pay today?
 What's driving the gap between that number and yours?
-Where are the value drivers that need the most work in your timeline?
+Which value drivers need the most work in your timeline?

 Value Acceleration Plan

 A specific, prioritized roadmap — what to focus on in the next 12, 24, and 36 months to move your multiple.
 Not generic advice.
-Not a binder of recommendations.
 A plan built around your business and your exit window.

 "Real wealth is built in a concentrated fashion.
 You got wealthy by putting 80% of your net worth into one thing — your business — and building it.
 Every advisor who tells you to diversify immediately doesn't understand how you actually got here."— David Ward, CFA, CEPA · Brookside Strategy & Consulting